Modelling & analytics

 Eliminating a pest or disease from an area may be required to minimise impacts to the environment, primary production or social amenities.
 The elimination of invasive species focuses on reducing their impacts as cost-effectively as possible.
 The resource allocation/time to eradication workflow will provide a range of methods to explore the eradication or control of a pest in a particular area, allowing users to explore different biosecurity management responses.

-Proof of freedom
+Proof of freedom (coming soon)

 When is a region free of a pest or disease?